-NEW: View live energy data from Lincoln Hall’s Solar PV Array.
+View live energy data from Lincoln Hall’s Solar PV Array.

 Lincoln Hall is UIC’s first LEED®-certified Building.
 In 2010 the building’s renovation project earned enough points to qualify for Gold Certification in LEED® for New Construction (LEED-NC).
 While much of the original Lincoln Hall structure still stands, the project was not eligible for LEED® for Existing Buildings (LEED-EB) due to the replacement of most of Lincoln Hall’s original exterior.

 The renovation of Lincoln Hall is a sign that stewardship of the environment and energy savings is a top priority at UIC.
 The geothermal system uses water to heat and cool the air in the building.
 A geothermal system already in place and running in Grant Hall has seen a 50% decrease of energy consumption since its implementation in the fall of 2007.

 Lincoln Hall features double-pane insulated curtain wall covered by a solar film with a high reflective factor which is 40% more effective than plain glass.
 Shades for the windows increase energy savings by opening or closing with help from solar sensors and a building automation system.
 Building materials include whiteboards that contain 50% recycled materials, wood doors certified by the Forest Stewardship Council (FSC), carpet squares made from recycled content and work stations made with FSC-certified wood veneer, and marmoleum.
 Native landscaping and a bioswale capture rainwater and reduce the need for irrigation.